Mind the Gap: The Divergence Between Human and LLM-Generated Tasks: Related Work

 \subsection{LLMs as Cognitive Simulators: Capabilities and Limitations}

 Recent advances have positioned LLMs as powerful tools for simulating human cognition and behavior.
-Studies have demonstrated that LLM-based ``generative agents'' can navigate complex environments, autonomously generate plans, and engage in social interactions that exhibit emergent dynamics \cite{parkGenerativeAgentsInteractive2023, yang2025oasisopenagentsocial}.
+On one hand, their capabilities in task automation and planning are rapidly improving, pushing the boundaries of what models can execute in complex environments \cite{parkGenerativeAgentsInteractive2023, yang2025oasisopenagentsocial,shen2024taskbench, hu2024agentgen}.
+On the other hand, studies show LLMs can even replicate nuanced human social behaviors, including prosocial irrationality and cognitive biases, suggesting a surprising consistency with human decision-making patterns \cite{liu2025exploringprosocialirrationalityllm}.
 These capabilities have led to growing interest in using LLMs as cognitive models to explore how humans think, decide, and act.

 Despite these capabilities, researchers have identified significant gaps in the psychological plausibility of these models.
 While LLMs can mimic surface-level reasoning and planning, they often lack deeper cognitive mechanisms such as emotion, causality, physical dynamics and social cognition \cite{hu2025reevaluatingtheorymindevaluation, binz2023using, ullman2024illusionillusionvisionlanguagemodels}.
-Moreover, because they are trained purely on text, LLMs lack the sensorimotor grounding that supports embodied goal formation in humans.
+More fundamentally, because they are trained purely on text, they lack the sensorimotor grounding that shapes human goal formation.
 Embodied cognition theories emphasize that human goals and reasoning are deeply shaped by our physical experiences and social embeddedness \cite{varela2017embodied}.
 This suggests that generating goals rooted in physical interaction and embodied experience is a critical test case for the fidelity of LLM simulators—a test we conduct in this study.